 The opportunities are endless and the experiences unique.
 Nothing will enhance your Liberal Arts degree more than international studies.

-You can keep your financial aid regardless of your major by enrolling through our exchange programs: Westminster at London, Yonsei University in Korea, Irish/American Scholar Program (Northern Ireland), and ISEP.
+You can keep your financial aid regardless of your major by enrolling through our exchange programs: Westminster at London, Yonsei University in Korea, and the Irish/American Scholar Program (Northern Ireland).

-In addition to our exchange programs, opportunities for academically challenging and culturally thorough study abroad experiences are also offered through our affiliation with ISA (International Studies Abroad) and CEA (Cultural Experiences Abroad).
+In addition to our exchange programs, opportunities for academically challenging and culturally thorough study abroad experiences are also offered through our affiliation with ISA (International Studies Abroad and CEA (Cultural Experiences Abroad).
 View the ISA and CEA websites.
 We are also affiliated with Midwestern State University's British Studies program, which offers a summer study-abroad experience (https://www.mwsu.edu/academics/studyabroad/).

 If you're not interested in overseas studies but are intrigued by politics and government, ask about our Washington Semester Program with American University.
 This program also has options for brief 3-4 week travel abroad.

-Any student required or wishing to participate in an international/off-campus study program must contact Dr. McMinn prior to beginning the application process.
-You must complete the Westminster College Application before proceeding with applications off campus!
-You will be asked to fill out an Inquiry questionnaire (yellow sheet).
+Any student required or wishing to participate in an international/off-campus study program must contact Dr. Aleprete prior to beginning the application process.
+You must complete the Westminster College paperwork to study abroad before proceeding with applications from off campus programs.